Ready Built or Customised Solution: Part II

 InformationLeader meets all of these criteria.
 It allows for the electronic management of auditable data while providing the flexibility to adapt to changing business and regulatory requirements.
 Business process management and data capture specifications can be changed by trained users without the need for specialist programmers.

 Training courses are readily available for InformationLeader either at established training facilities, with targeted training courses available to be conducted at business sites across the globe.
-These training courses include end user courses as well as courses designed to train staff how to perform modifications to their InformationLeader system or generate new report templates without the need for any programming knowledge.
+These training courses include end-user courses as well as courses designed to train staff on how to perform modifications to their InformationLeader system or generate new report templates without the need for any programming knowledge.

 InformationLeader’s industry experience has resulted in ‘accelerator packs’, which are industry-specific pre-made packs of form templates, workflow, and report templates that accelerates system development time considerably, lowering development costs and alleviating the risk involved in developing a completely customised solution.